 If you’re using a Windows-based server to host your content, you may using Microsoft’s database server product, MSSQL.
 However, licensing restrictions can make using MSSQL difficult, especially for small businesses.
 Microsoft offers a free version of MSSQL called MSSQL Express that will be suitable for many users, but this version does have limitations on database size and memory usage.
 If you need a more robust database solution but want to try something with a lower cost (like a free, open-source database server), you could try MySQL database server.

 MySQL is a standard part of the typical Linux server build (or LAMP stack) but is also available for use on Windows operating systems.
 Depending on your needs, you could fully develop your database in MySQL.
 Many popular Content Management Systems (CMS) also use MySQL by default, so using MySQL to manage those applications may be beneficial.
-MySQL and MSSQL can be run on the same server at the same time, so you’re free to use both or to experiment as needed.
+MySQL and MSSQL can be run on the same server simultaneously, so you’re free to use both or to experiment as needed.

 Installing MySQL on your Windows server is as simple as downloading an MSI Installer package and clicking through a few options.